Fabriqly/Fabriqly/docs/PRODUCT_CATALOG_SYSTEM.md

 - **API Reference**: Check the API route files for endpoint documentation
 - **Component Usage**: See the component files for props and usage examples

-The product catalog system is now fully functional and ready for use! 🎉